nhsconnect/gpconnect/pages/development/development_fhir_resource_guidance.md

 ## FHIR resource `element type` specific populating requirements

+### id

+The logical id of all FHIR resources SHALL be populated in accordance with the [FHIR specification requirements](https://www.hl7.org/fhir/STU3/resource.html#id), meaning that population of the element is expected.

 ### Address

 The `address` element exists in many of the FHIR resources used in the GP Connect API.
 Where an address element is present in a FHIR resource the following population guidance SHALL be followed: